 “A kid who learns early to do chores will be a more generous and cooperative partner,” he says.
 “It’s easier to live and work with a person who has learned to take care of his own stuff and to be responsible for some of the boring work that adult and family life requires.”

-Chores Are Work, So Motivate Them Like a Good Boss
+Chores Are Work, So Motivate Your Kids Like a Good Boss

 Along with childhood chores being the strongest predictor for relationship success, the same University of Minnesota study found that they are significantly correlated with academic and career success as well.
 Data also indicated that early chores were linked with higher IQs.
-This echoes the results of the longest-running longitudinal study in history, spanning 75 years, where Harvard scientists found that success largely depends on individual work ethic, which is correlated with participation in housework as children.
+This echoes the results of the longest-running longitudinal study in history, spanning 75 years, in which Harvard scientists found that success largely depends on individual work ethic, which is correlated with childhood participation in housework.

 To Owens, this connection isn’t surprising.
 “Chores teach kids important self-regulation skills — organization, discipline, and work ethic — and vital relationship skills like cooperation, teamwork, and respect for others.
 So kids who are expected to do them are more successful.”